blackfalcon/Front-End-Devloper__Book-of-Answers/general/bereal.md

 I HOPE you are not asked this question, but if you are, I would suggest simply stating that it's not really an issue.
 IDEs can be configured to address any code style the team has standardized while allowing the user to tap the keys how they see fit.

 #### Describe how you would create a simple slideshow page.
 it's questions like this that I have no idea what the original author of the question had in mind.
-Maybe, at the time, there was a personal battle with jQuery UI, or FLASH?
+Maybe, at the time, there was a personal battle with jQuery UI or FLASH?
 Will the interviewer have a preference?
 I have NO idea?

 Given that, as of today, there is probably a preference leaning towards html/css/js.
 If you have never built a slideshow, [take a look at this.](https://www.w3schools.com/howto/howto_js_slideshow.asp).